What is a doula?

 I have an obstetrician/midwife, do I really need a doula?

 Yes!
 A doula does not provide medical advice or perform medical procedures.
 I also do not make decisions or speak directly to the medical staff on a client’s behalf.
 If a you or your support person has questions, I will help you obtain from medical staff all information and summaries of all the options presented to you.
 Unlike your doctor or nurses, I provide emotional and physical support, teach pain-coping techniques during labor, and assist with breastfeeding, newborn care, postpartum recovery, and your transition to parenthood.
 This is the most vital duty a doula has to her clients: a birth doula remains a constant source of strength and support to both the laboring woman and her family from beginning to end.

 I want an epidural, do I really need a doula?

 Yes!
 Although from my experience, an unmedicated birth is a more common desire in people interested in having a doula attend their birth, I am supportive of birth in any and all forms, and I hope that I can help you have a positive birth experience no matter the path your birth takes.

 Who doulas the doula?

 Other doulas!
-My husband and I were assisted on our journey to parenthood by fellow doula Lindsey Morrow.
+I was assisted on my journey to parenthood by fellow doula Lindsey Morrow.